keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 24：Night Lamp.md

 5.  **Circuit Diagram and Wiring Diagram**

 We made a little dimmer in the front, now let's make a light controlled lamp.
 The principle is the same, the Raspberry Pi Pico will be used to obtain the analog value of the sensor and then adjust the brightness of the LED.

 ![](/media/b8e8d95bdc869bf76465fa73645db831.png)

 ![](/media/71f2886dc6fa97d02e2ecd0d429af71b.png)

-6.  **Text Code**
+6.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 24：Night Lamp.
-You can
-move the code to anywhere, for example, we can save the code in theDisk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in theDisk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-24：Night Lamp”.
-And double left-click the“Project\_24.2\_Night\_Lamp.py”.
+Python Projects”→“Project24：Night Lamp”.
+And double left-click
+ the “Project\_24.2\_Night\_Lamp.py”.

 ![](/media/c08014a9603cbf3b2411440b5e7d761e.png)